adanalife/tripbot/README.md

 ### How it all works

-There are two main components.
-There's the chatbot itself, which listens for user commands, and a VLC-based video server, which manages the currently-playing video.
+There are two main components: the chatbot itself, which listens for user commands, and a VLC-based video server, which manages the currently-playing video.
 They can be run on separate computers.

 The general flow of information looks like this: